Piercing

 Is tipping expected?

 In short, no. Long before tipping culture became, well, what it is today, tattoo artists and piercers were traditionally tipped.
 It seems like it has been that way for as long as I can remember (we're talking 1990's).
 However, we are not believers in tipping as a habit.
 If you feel that your service was excellent and you choose to show gratitude towards your artist or piercer, then tips are welcome.
 If you choose not to tip, that is also ok.
-I feel like that's the way "gratuity" is suppose to be.
+We feel like that's the way "gratuity" is suppose to be.

 Do you have any time for appointments today?